What is Rendang?

 I suggest that you make a big portion so you have some leftover.
 The flavors and aroma become more intense the next day.

-Anyway, try my recipe, it’s tried and tested by many readers as the BEST and most authentic beef rendang recipe you will find online!
+Anyway, try my recipe, it’s the most delicious beef rendang recipe you will find online!

 Other Recipes You Might Like